Hot ham pie is the savory, satisfying dinner we all need this winter! It’s easy to put together and is a guaranteed hit with the whole family.

 Pin this recipe now to save it for laterPin Recipe

 Hot ham pie is a supremely satisfying dinner recipe made with cooked ham, veggies, and creamy sauce, with a flaky pie crust on top.
 It’s typically baked in a pie dish—although you could use a square baking pan if you don’t have a pie dish—and served piping hot.

-If you love ham and other hearty pot pie recipes, then you will enjoy hot ham pie too.
-It’s basically ham pot pie!
+If you love ham and other hearty pot pie recipes, you will enjoy hot ham pie, too!